JialianW/Forest_RCNN/README.md

 Many thanks to [mmdetection](https://github.com/open-mmlab/mmdetection) authors for their great framework!

+## News
+Jan 1, 2021 Update

+We propose Forest DetSeg, an extension of original Forest R-CNN.
+Forest DetSeg extends the proposed method to RetinaNet.
+The new work is under review now, while the code has been available.

 ## Installation
 Please refer to [INSTALL.md](INSTALL.md) for installation and dataset preparation.